US activists rally one year after Supreme Court allowed abortion bans | Politics

 The issue is expected to remain central in next year's congressional and presidential races, with activists on both sides using the anniversary to mobilize their base to get more politically engaged.
 Leading reproductive rights groups - EMILYs List, NARAL Pro-Choice America and Planned Parenthood Action Fund - on Friday announced their endorsements of President Joe Biden and Harris for reelection in 2024.

+"A WAKE-UP CALL" The battle over abortion access is mobilizing candidates as well as voters.
+The overturn of Roe v.
+Wade helped convince Democrat Cheyenne Hunt, an attorney and advocate for progressive causes, to run for office in a California congressional district currently led by an anti-abortion Republican.

+At an Orange County rally on Saturday to celebrate LGTBQ Pride and decry abortion restrictions, Hunt, 25, said in an interview that the Supreme Court ruling prompted her to run for office at a younger age than she might have.
+"Being a young woman in a country where I now have less rights than my mother and grandma did, it's a dire sign and a wake-up call to many of us Gen-Z women," she said.

-Democratic U.S. lawmakers proposed a measure on Thursday that would protect abortion patients and providers from criminalization nationwide, but its passage is unlikely given the deeply divided Congress.
-On the other side of the fight, some abortion opponents are pushing for a federal ban on abortions after 15 weeks of pregnancy.
+Although California currently has strong reproductive rights protections, some abortion opponents are pushing Congress to pass a federal ban on abortions after 15 weeks of pregnancy while Democratic U.S. lawmakers proposed a measure on Thursday that would protect abortion patients and providers from criminalization nationwide.
+Passage of that measure is unlikely in this deeply divided Congress.
 Pence, an outspoken abortion opponent, said at a Faith & Freedom Coalition gathering in Washington on Friday that "every Republican candidate for president should support a ban on abortion before 15 weeks as a minimum nationwide standard."
-Several of his rivals, including former President Donald Trump and Florida Governor Ron DeSantis, have voiced support for abortion restrictions, without making specific pledges.
-DeSantis signed a law in Florida this year banning abortions after six weeks of pregnancy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)